labrosb/Rock-paper-scissors/README.md

   <img src="https://www.labrosb.com/project-thumbs/rock-paper-scissors2.PNG" height="180px" />
 </p>

-An online version of the famous rock paper scissors game implemented with Angular.
+An online version of the famous rock paper scissors game implemented with Angular and NodeJS.
 It supports single and multi-play!

+The system consists of an client and a server side which supports the multi-player mode.